 These systems actively seek out and destroy pollutants in the air and on surfaces.

 Which System Filters Better?

 We recommend upgrading to MERV 13 air filters.
-They are 3-inches thick but fit into the 1-inch slot where the current filter is.
+They are 3 inches thick but fit into the 1-inch slot where the current filter is.
 Your filtration system works with the whole-home purifier without costly adaptations.
-MERV 13 filter, coupled with a dual active technology air purification system dramatically improves the quality of your indoor air.
+MERV 13 filter, coupled with a dual active technology air purification system, dramatically improves indoor air quality.

 Which One Is Cheaper?

 - Single Room Air Purifiers: These units are generally less expensive upfront, making them a more affordable initial investment.
 However, if you need to purify the air in multiple rooms, purchasing several units can add up.
 The ongoing cost of replacing filters can also be significant over time.